Robert Briggs (character): Romantic Identity

 Yet of these fatal figures it is Shelley who resonates most in Brigg's life, and not for the manner of his death but for his dereliction regarding his infant son and pregnant 19-yr-old wife Harriet.
 (But on the bright side, cf also his poem Adonaïs with which Huxley closes the Script, the novel's second, main and final section).

 It has been noted that Briggs is a reader of letters.
 He would in all likelihood have read Fanny Brawne's letters to Keats, published ten years before Brigg's encounter with Tallis.

-The buttes of the south-western Mojave desert remind Briggs of one of Goya's evil landscapes, though it was the foreground matter that had compelled him to buy his lover a reproduction of the work.
+The buttes of the southwestern Mojave Desert remind Briggs of one of Goya's evil landscapes, though it was the foreground matter that had compelled him to buy his lover a reproduction of the work.

 Sexual Delusion

 Briggs has recently taken Elaine to Acapulco for an adulterous get-away.
 Though he 'd long put off moving their relation to that level, he is yet disappointed, claiming to have thought it was going to be what he wanted.

 The precise nature of the disappointment is hinted at by Huxley's narrator, who tells us Briggs is basically impotent and hence may have been avoiding the physical act of love for these nearly two years only in order to protect himself.
 If that is so then his voicing of moral qualms may be dishonest: his behaviour with Rosie (below) is evidence for this; the Narrator's reference to Goya's terrifying "saurian rats", however, suggests that Briggs' impotence may have honest roots.